 UK's Johnson unveils legislative plan to end Brexit deadlock

-LONDON, England (AP) — Prime Minister Boris Johnson signalled an end to Britain's era of Brexit deadlock yesterday, announcing a packed legislative programme intended to take the UK out of the European Union on January 31, overhaul everything from fishing to financial services and shore up the country's cash-starved public services.
+LONDON, United Kingdom (AP) — Prime Minister Boris Johnson signalled an end to Britain's era of Brexit deadlock Thursday, announcing a packed legislative program intended to take the UK out of the European Union on January 31, overhaul everything from fishing to financial services and shore up the country's cash-starved public services.

 The commanding House of Commons majority won by Johnson's Conservative Party in last week's general election all but guarantees he will be able to turn those promises into law, although with Brexit casting a shadow over the British economy, there's a question mark over how he will pay for it all.

-In a speech delivered from a golden throne in Parliament by Queen Elizabeth II, Johnson opened the legislative floodgates after three years in which minority Conservative Governments tried in vain to win legislators' backing for their Brexit plans.
+In a speech delivered from a golden throne in Parliament by Queen Elizabeth II, Johnson opened the legislative floodgates after three years in which minority Conservative governments tried in vain to win lawmakers' backing for their Brexit plans.

 “This is the moment to repay the trust of those who sent us here by delivering on the people's priorities,” Johnson told lawmakers after the speech.
 "They want to move politics on and move the country on."

-In less than 10 minutes, the monarch rattled through more than two dozen Bills the Government intends to pass in the coming year.
-The first will be the EU Withdrawal Agreement Bill, the law needed to make Brexit a reality, which is set to receive its first significant parliamentary vote today.
+In less than 10 minutes, the monarch rattled through more than two dozen bills the government intends to pass in the coming year.
+The first will be the EU Withdrawal Agreement Bill, the law needed to make Brexit a reality, which is set to receive its first significant parliamentary vote on Friday.

 There are also plans to overhaul agriculture, fishing, trade and financial services after Brexit in ways that will have a huge — though still largely unknown — effect on the British economy.

-Johnson also promised “an ambitious programme of domestic reform”, including a law committing the Government to spending more on the overstretched National Health Service after a decade-long funding squeeze by previous Conservative Governments.
+Johnson also promised “an ambitious program of domestic reform,” including a law committing the government to spend more on the National Health Service, which has struggled to keep up with growing demand during a decade-long funding squeeze by previous Conservative governments.

-There were tough-sounding announcements on law and order, including longer sentences for people convicted of terrorist offences and other serious crimes.
+There were tough-sounding announcements on law and order, including longer sentences for people convicted of terrorist offenses and other serious crimes.

-The speech also promised to “prioritise investment in infrastructure”, and Johnson hinted he might revive an idea he's floated before: a bridge between Northern Ireland and Scotland.
-Engineers say spanning at least 12 miles (19 kilometres of the deep and stormy Irish Sea would be difficult to impossible.

-Asked by a Northern Ireland lawmaker in Parliament whether he planned to build the “Boris bridge”, Johnson said: “Watch this space, and indeed ... watch that space between those islands.”

 Several of the measures are likely to prove contentious.
-The Government said it would hold a sweeping review of defence and foreign policy, and set up a “Constitution, Democracy and Rights Commission” that could lead to reform of institutions including the Supreme Court.
-The court angered the Government by ruling in September that Johnson's decision to suspend Parliament was illegal.
+The government said it would hold a sweeping review of defense and foreign policy, and set up a “Constitution, Democracy and Rights Commission” that could lead to reform of institutions including the Supreme Court.
+The court angered the government by ruling in September that Johnson's decision to suspend Parliament was illegal.

-Shami Chakrabarti, justice spokeswoman for the Opposition Labour Party, called the proposal “vindictive revenge” and “another play from the Book of Trump”.
+Shami Chakrabarti, justice spokeswoman for the opposition Labour Party, said the proposal “looks like a vindictive revenge" for Johnson's Supreme Court defeat, calling it “another play from the Book of Trump”.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaperlive